opetitprestataire/label-studio/docs/source/plugins/bulk_labeling.md

 <img src="/images/plugins/bulk-labeling-thumb.png" alt="" class="gif-border" style="max-width: 552px !important;" />

 !!! note
-    For information about modifying this plugin or creating your own custom plugins, see [Plugins](/guide/plugins).
+     For information about modifying this plugin or creating your own custom plugins, see [Customize and Build Your Own Plugins](custom).

+     For general plugin information, see [Plugins for projects](/guide/plugins) and [Plugin FAQ](faq).

 ## About